Maiden's Tower: Origin of the name

 There are several stories about the tower's name.
-According to one story, an oracle prophesied that the emperor's much beloved daughter would be killed by a venomous snake on her 18th birthday.
-In an effort to protect her, the emperor had the tower built in the Bosphorus and had her locked there to keep her away from any snakes.
+According to one of them, an oracle prophesied that the emperor's much beloved daughter would be killed by a venomous snake on her eighteenth birthday.
+To protect her, the emperor had the tower built in the Bosphorus and had her locked up there to keep her away from snakes.
 Her only regular visitor was her father.
-On her 18th birthday, the emperor brought her a basket of exotic fruits as a gift, delighted that he had been able to thwart the prophecy.
+On her eighteenth birthday, the emperor brought her a basket of exotic fruits as a gift, delighted that he had been able to thwart the prophecy.
 However, an asp that had been hiding among the fruit bit the princess who died in her father's arms, just as the oracle had predicted, hence the name Maiden's Tower.

-The alternative name Leander's Tower (Greek: Τουρ δε Λέανδρος; Latin: Tour de Léandros) comes from the Greek myth of Hero and Leander.
+The tower's alternative name, Leander's Tower (Greek: Πύργος του Λέανδρου; French: Tour de Léandros), comes from the Greek myth of Hero and Leander.
 Hero was a priestess of Aphrodite who lived in a tower at Sestos, at the edge of the Hellespont (Dardanelles).
 Leander (Leandros), a young man from Abydos on the other side of the strait, fell in love with her and would swim across the Hellespont every night to be with her.
 Hero would light a lamp at the top of her tower to guide his way.
-Succumbing to Leander's pleas, and to his argument that Aphrodite, the goddess of love, would scorn the worship of a virgin, Hero allowed him to make love to her throughout the warm summer.
-But one stormy winter night, the waves buffeted Leander in the water.
+Succumbing to Leander's pleas and to his argument that Aphrodite, the goddess of love, would scorn the worship of a virgin, Hero allowed him to make love to her throughout the warm summer.
+But one stormy winter night, the waves buffeted Leander as he crossed.
 The wind blew out Hero's light, and Leander lost his way and was drowned.
-Hero threw herself from the tower in grief and died as well.
-Due to the vicinity and similarity between the Dardanelles and the Bosphorus, Leander's story was mistakenly attributed to the tower.
+The grief-stricken Hero threw herself from the tower and died as well.
+Due to the similarity between the Dardanelles and the Bosphorus, Leander's story somehow came to be attached to the tower too.